Skip to content

 Find the full printable recipe with specific measurements below.

 • Canadian bacon: This is sometimes referred to as back bacon because of where it is cut from the pig.
 It comes cured and precooked and it just needs heating up.
-You can also use ham or bacon.
+You can also use ham, bacon or even smoked salmon.

 • Cold eggs: This recipe yields 4 poached eggs that have slightly runny centers.